Racing Past – Articles – Profile – Stan Eldon

 The British distance-running scene was already at a pinnacle in the mid 1950s, with such stars as Pirie, Chataway, Ibbotson and Sando.
 So when Stan Eldon suddenly appeared on the scene in 1958, it was quite a surprise to see him challenging these top runners with such assertive front-running tactics—and more often than not beating them.
 Seldom has a runner appeared on the scene with such aggressive tactics.
 The press took notice of this courageous newcomer who tried to run the stars into the ground, playing up the fact that he was a policeman.

-In 1958, after showing some good form the previous year and earning his first international vest, he was suddenly one of the best distance runners in the world, winning the International Cross-Country, placing fourth in the European 10,000, and breaking the British 6 Miles and 10,000 records.
+In 1958, after showing some good form the previous year and earning his first international vest, Stan Eldon was suddenly one of the best distance runners in the world, winning the International Cross-Country, placing fourth in the European 10,000, and breaking the British 6 Miles and 10,000 records.
 In his opinion he had an even better year in 1959 when he ran his best 5,000 time and recorded several international wins.
 But then things started go wrong.
 He was not such a dominant runner in 1960 and was not chosen for the Olympics.
 Although he kept running for a few more years, he ever regained the form of 1958-9.
 As Neil Allen wrote, Eldon’s was a “meteoric career.”

 Like many English runners of his time, Eldon was inspired by the 1948 London Olympic Games.
 As a 12-year-old living in Windsor, he watched the marathon at the cinema.
 “I wanted to do that,” he said.
 “That’s what inspired me.”
 Later on, one of the runners in that marathon, Stan Jones, became Eldon’s advisor and a lifelong friend.
 But before running became a big part of his life, Eldon did a lot of cycling.
 At 12 he began to work as a delivery boy for a grocer.
 “My main task was riding one of several ancient delivery bikes….
 I was always carrying the maximum load.”
 (21) He also made long trips on his own bike—100 miles to see an aunt and 80-mile trips to see relatives in Wiltshire.

 Such stamina-building cycling was good preparation for his running career.
 Indeed, he won his first ever race, a Windsor Scouts cross-country race, when he was 12.
-The following year he was competing with boys two to five years older; the next year he was beating them.
+The following year he was competing with boys two to five years older; the year after that he was beating them.
 An early 880 victory (2:26.2) in 1950 encouraged him to start training seriously in 1951.
 That year he was 7th in the All-England Schools 880, after winning his heat in 2:08.4.
 At 16, his 880 time was down to 2:01.6, while his Mile PB dropped to 4:29.6, a time he achieved after cycling 84 miles to the race venue.

 After leaving school, Eldon kept up his running in 1953 but did not improve.
 He was dealing with many changes in his life, the main one being his enlisting in the Police Force as a cadet.
 Apart from adapting to being a policeman, he became involved in the Windsor Parish players as an actor and in the Anglican Young People’s Association.
 He was also busy courting his future wife Marion.